shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Oh you wouldn't believe it, she was the best dancer.
 Mama could dance any song she chose.
 Even if she'd never heard it before, she'd start by tapping her feet and nodding her head.
 Before you knew it she had taken over the dance floor."

 "And you never danced again, after the wedding?"
-Sophie's eyes were wide, the glass of milk held steady by her hands in her lap.
+Holly's eyes were wide, the glass of milk held steady by her hands in her lap.

 "Well, yes we did, but it was never the same, was it?
 After all, how many weddings did Mama and I have?"
 Henry tapped an index finger on his upper lip, as though in serious thought.

 "Only one, silly!"
-Sophie giggled and commenced kicking her feet under the table.
+Holly giggled and commenced kicking her feet under the table.

 "Ah that's right, we only had one wedding.
 And only one first dance at the wedding.
 But after that we had something even better than a wedding, didn't we?"

 The oven timer went off, an insistent beep.
 "Dessert?"
-Sophie asked.
+Holly asked.

 Henry caught a swinging foot under the table, and gave a little squeeze.
 "Something much, much better than that, Poppet."